 How Can I Blend Existing and Replacement Shingles?

-- If you’re looking to blend new and old shingles, saving shingles from your original roof installation is an excellent first step.
-If fading isn’t dramatic, your contractor may be able to achieve a uniform look with the same materials.
+Save Original Shingles: If you want to blend new and old shingles, saving shingles from your original roof installation is an excellent first step.
+If fading isn’t dramatic, your contractor may be able to achieve a uniform look with the same materials.- Choose a Lighter Shade: If shingles have faded, try going a shade lighter with the same manufacturer.
+Your roofer should be willing to get up on the roof and help you compare before you decide.

 Missing Shingles: Should I Replace the Whole Roof?